Skip to main content

 “He said I was talking nonsense and must get called to the bar,” Ryder says.
 “Once I was called, I realized that the overlap between being a constitutional scholar and an appellate advocate in constitutional law matters was nearly complete.”

 Ryder says his career was perfectly timed for someone with his level of enthusiasm for constitutional law.
 For instance, his clerkship at the Supreme Court of Canada – where he worked under Justice Gerald Le Dain – coincided with the first wave of Charter cases to reach the nation’s top court.
-And when he arrived at Osgoode a few years later, the faculty was already populated by such luminaries in the field as Peter Hogg, Jamie Cameron and Patrick Monaghan, among others.
+And when he arrived at Osgoode a few years later, the faculty was already populated by such luminaries in the field as Peter Hogg, Jamie Cameron and Patrick Monahan, among others.

 “I’ve had the great fortune to be surrounded by giants of constitutional law at every stage of my career,” Ryder says.